Winslow Township High School: Sports

 The girls team won the NJSIAA spring track Group IV state championship in 2004 and won the Group III title in 2013, 2014 and 2016–2019.
-The program's eight state titles are ranked fourth in the state.
+The program's eight state titles are tied for fourth in the state.

 The high school marching band won the 2017 Group 2A Tournament of Bands Atlantic Coast Championship and the 2021 Group 1A Tournament of Bands Atlantic Coast Championship with a score of 95.25, a school record.
 Both, the 2017 and 2021 seasons were undefeated by Winslow.

 Army JROTC

 The Winslow Township High School is host to a branch of U.S. Army JROTC.
 The Battalion, named Soaring Eagle, is well known in the community and even conducts annual food drives.
 It is currently an Honor Unit.
 The school's program currently does not have an army instructor, so for the time being, the program has ceased.

 Shooting plot

 Winslow Township High School gained national attention in 2006 because of a shooting plot which was to take place during a lunch period.
 Two females, sophomores at the high school, had heard rumors of a plot in close relation to the 2003 movie 'Elephant' and alerted school officials who in turn notified the Winslow Township Police Department.
 The students involved were arrested before the plot could be carried out.
 The only subject to be sentenced at this point has received four years probation and must undergo counseling and psychological evaluations.